How to set-up & use the Plug-in Power Meter

 Single Tariff Set-up

-- Press & hold the COST button.
+- Press for 2 seconds & release the COST button.

 - Press the UP button to choose your currency symbol then press OK to set.

 - Press OK to choose TARIFF 1 and press UP to change the value.

 - Press SET to save & move to the next digit.

 - Repeat the process until you have entered each digit.
 Press OK twice to exit.

 Dual Tariff Set-up

 - Enter set-up as above, but press UP when TARIFF 1 appears to switch to the DUAL TARIFF setting, then press OK.

 - Press UP to set the cost for TARIFF 1 and then press SET to move on to the next digit.

 - Press OK to change the start time.